 Confidentiality.
 Your personal information, your motivation, and your price limits must remain private, even after the transaction closes.

 Full disclosure.
-Any information that could affect your decisions must be shared with you.
+We must share any information that could affect your decisions with you.

 Protection from conflicts of interest.
-Any dispute must be disclosed and appropriately addressed before work continues.
+We must disclose any dispute and appropriately address it before work continues.

 For sellers, professional representation includes advice on pricing, marketing, showings, offers, negotiations, and managing the transaction to closing.